Islamic eschatology: Twelver Shia

 these three "types" of jannah (or Jahannam) are "all simply manifestations of the ultimate, eternal heaven and hell".

-Contemporary debate of non-Muslim fate
+Islamic Modernism and Salafism

 Modernist scholars Muhammad Abduh and Rashid Rida rejected the notion that the People of the Book would be excluded from Jannah, based on Q. (see above).
 The Fate of the unlearned is also a matter of dispute within Islamic theology.
+Like many modern scholars advocated, including Mawlana Ali, Ismail Hakki Izmirli, and Yusuf al-Qaradawi, Muhammad Abduh and Rashid Rida asserted the doctrine of a finite hell fanāʾ al-nār ("demise of hell").